TheOceanCleanup/LabelAPI/full_flow_examples.md

 ```

 Response will be "ok".
 In the background, the images are copied to their
-"final" storage location, and added to the database.
+"final" storage location, added to the database and added to the image set.
+The
+dropbox is then deleted.
+The image set status is set to `finished`.

 # Create a labeling campaign

-Lets create a labeling campaign.
+Now that we have some images in the system, lets create a labeling campaign.

 ```
 body = {